KrisB1471/My-First-DS-Projects-Portfolio/README.md

 1) Statistical re-analysis and modeling of the original MAODS crowdsourcing soccer data.
 Then implementing the final modeling approach using different statistical software packages (viz.
 R, PYTHON, MATLAB, and SPSS + possibly others like JULIA, SAS, STATA).
 Finally, performing a comparison of their respective result outputs.

-2) A more fine-grained re-analysis of the collected survey data looking more carefully at mentioned software characteristics, and the relationship between MAODS analysts’ three Software Expertise (SwE) related knowledge domains and their respective preferential Software Choice (SwC).
+2) A more fine-grained re-analysis of the collected survey data looking more carefully at mentioned software characteristics, and the relationship between MAODS analysts’ three Software Expertise (SwE) related knowledge domains (viz. task-specific, product-specific, and general product-class), and their respective preferential Software Choice (SwC).

 3) Elaborate a proposal for future research.